 For supported protocols, refer to the

 FPGA Device Overview.
 For device characteristics, refer to the

-Guide.
-For protocol-specific layout requirements, refer to the relevant protocol
+Device Data Sheet.
+For transceiver details, refer to the relevant transceiver user guide.
+For protocol-specific layout requirements, refer to the relevant protocol specification.

 1.2.
 Channel Insertion Loss (IL) Budget Calculation